visgl/math.gl/docs/modules/dggs/api-reference/dggs-decoder.md

 longitudes follow the preceding vertex continuously: an edge from 179° to -179° becomes 179° to 181°.
 The optional `referenceLongitude` places the first vertex near the supplied longitude; it is ignored unless `unwrap` is enabled.
 Returned longitudes and bounds may lie outside [-180, 180].
+Bounds use the unwrapped longitude extent and preserve decoder-specific latitude extrema, including poles inside cells.
+Full-longitude bounds remain unchanged.
-Bounds are the minimum and maximum coordinates of the resulting boundary, not a wrapped geographic interval.
+The result is not a wrapped geographic interval.

 ### `unwrapDGGSBoundary(boundary, referenceLongitude?)`